-Food trucks have grown in popularity since the 2008 recession hit, and are as much of a restaurant concept as family style dining or fast food.
-Given the low cost, many would-be restaurateurs are opting to open a food truck business, which is now regarded as a respectable venue for starting a career in the food business.
-Today, food trucks offer a myriad of menu options, from cupcakes to grilled cheese to hybrid taco-waffles, and pretty much anything imaginable.
+Food trucks have grown in popularity since the 2008 recession and are as much of a restaurant concept as family-style dining or fast food.
+Given the low cost, many would-be restaurateurs opt to open food truck businesses, which now are regarded as respectable venues for starting a career in the food business.
+Today, food trucks offer menu options from cupcakes to grilled cheese to hybrid taco-waffles, and pretty much anything imaginable.
 Going beyond street food cuisine, food trucks now cater to all tastes, offering gourmet, locally sourced, artisan menu items.

 The Emergence of Food Trucks

-Roy Choi became one of the leaders in the food truck industry when he opened Kogi in Los Angeles called Kogi, which is considered to be one of the first gourmet food trucks in the United States.
-Given its success in offering delicious, innovative cuisine, the company expanded to include four additional trucks.
+Roy Choi became one of the leaders in the food truck industry when he opened Kogi in Los Angeles in 2008.
+Serving Korean barbecue, it is considered to be one of the first gourmet food trucks in the United States.

 As of March of 2019, IBISWorld estimated there are more than 23,000 food trucks in the U.S. doing about $1 billion worth of business annually.
 Growth from 2014-2019 is estimated to be 6.8%.
 Because state and local regulations vary among states, food trucks may be more popular in some areas than others.